nhoizey/nicolas-hoizey.com/src/links/2021/01/07/w3c-receives-grant-to-help-guide-open-web-design-principles-for-the-grant-for-the-web-community/index.md

 link: https://www.grantfortheweb.org/blog/w3c
 authors:
   - "Grant for the Web"
-tags: [WebMonetization, standard, Coil, W3C]
+tags: [WebMonetization, standards, Coil, W3C]
 ---

 > W3C and Grant for the Web are committed to getting more heads, hearts, and minds involved in building new business models on the web.
 We believe that <mark>Web Monetization has the opportunity to start to decentralize privilege and power and expand financial inclusion</mark>.